-At Novgorod State University (NovSU), a prototype alternative biofuel for diesel engines based on rapeseed oil has been created.
-Students from the Polytechnic Institute worked on the project under the guidance of Associate Professor Sergey Kartashov.
+Novgorod State University (NovSU) has created a prototype of alternative biofuel for diesel engines based on rapeseed oil.
+Students of the Polytechnic Institute worked on the project under the guidance of Associate Professor Sergey Kartashov.

 Biodiesel from vegetable oil is already used in Europe, but has not yet become widespread in Russia.
-The developers note that it can be produced from any vegetable oil, including used oil, which could reduce disposal costs for catering establishments.
+The developers note that it can be produced from any vegetable oil, including used oil, which can reduce disposal costs for catering enterprises.

 Further research is aimed at optimizing the technology and reducing production costs.